MatthewChang/inference/README.md

 # Inference Package

-This is a Python package for running inference using cycle diffusion processors and handling Synthia datasets.
+This is a Python package for running inference parallelizable on slurm

-## Features
-- Cycle diffusion processing
-- Synthia dataset handling
-- Configurable via YAML files

 ## Installation